Admission Policies & Procedures

 We only accept online applications for graduate study.
 If you require accommodations, please contact our Office of Graduate Education.

 Our application fee

-A non-refundable fee is required with your application.
+A non-refundable fee is required with your application for most programs.
 The fee varies by program.
 Your application will not be processed until it's received.
-McNair Scholars or members of other national scholar programs may be able to waive or defer their application fees.
+Application fees are waived for Fulbright Scholars and McNair Scholars.
 Contact graduate admission to learn more.